RohanArora13/Hook/README.md

 ## Change Log
 ### V1.2.0
 - New Window Selection
+- Added Progress Bar
-- super Fast Download
+- Faster Download
-- 2nd Download Method ( if 1st fail)
+- 2 Download Methods
 - Fixed Error and Bugs
 - Message is displayed on new update available